outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - what is the function linking these variables, given these functions linking other adjacent generating variables/functions further up/down the causal shape

+## Insight Analysis

+  - definition: an insight path is a reusable cross-system pattern, usually built out of core functions from a general interface filter (type, intent, function, structure), that allows generation of insights.
+It can be as simple as a function like differentiate, a standardizing attribute like relevance, or involve a standard object like a simplifying question.
+It does not refer to specific strategies unless those strategies can be used to generate insights.
+Insight paths usually consist of abstract or structural rules like 'match structure' or 'identify type'.

+  - attributes:

+  - functions:

+  - objects:

+  - concepts:

+  - examples:

+    - a unit example is 'trial and error' or 'statistical regression' or 'break up the problem into smaller problems & solve them separately, then aggregate solution output' - these are standard abstract rule sets/sequences to apply when discovering new insights in a system, which can be used across systems.
+You can call these specific strategies, but they can also be considered insight-generators or solution-filters, as they can reduce the solution space when narrowing down possible insights describing a link to the correct linking rule.
+These examples are not always ideal/efficient so they're not top priority methods, but they're a good example of what position an insight path occupies in a system.

+    - an actual useful insight path would solve a common, abstract difficult problem, like 'generating the idea of regression', which would be something like:
+      - query for concept adjacent to balance/equivalence in the context of a data set output (average)
+      - apply the concept of average to indicate a general average distance within output range specified by input format (point subsets) in an input (data set)
+      - find a definition of 'average between output ranges of point subsets' that matches the change type you're aiming for (ie, least squares)
+      - find a definition of the format 'point subsets' that matches your average definition (adjacent points with euclidean distance definition, in subsets of the data set with a particular change rate)
+      - format the input (calculate the data set subsets) using the 'point subsets' definition
+      - apply the definition for 'average between output ranges of point subsets' to the formatted input (calculated data set subsets)

+  - answers questions like:
+    - what rules are useful across systems?
+    - what rules are derivable given a set of structures that commonly appear in systems?
+    - what are common rules used for previous insights, and how can they be optimized (shortening an insight path with a set of simplifying/standardizing questions)

 ## Info Analysis

   - definition: